fbpx

 Fever is rare in babies under six months of age and can be a sign of serious illness or infection.
 If your baby has a fever, seems unwell or even if you’re not sure, always see a doctor urgently.

-- Giving paracetamol is the recommended first line medicine for treatment of pain and fever for children1.
+• Giving paracetamol (such as Pamol®) is the recommended first line medicine for treatment of pain and fever for children1.
+Pamol’s handy Little Helper tool can help you work out the correct dose for your child.

-- You may give paracetamol every four to six hours if required, but no more than four doses within 24 hours.*
+• You may give Pamol® every four to six hours if required, but no more than four doses within 24 hours.*

 Always read the label and follow the pack directions on medicines and treatments for your children, and ask your pharmacist or doctor if you are unsure about any medicine.